brucontrol/docs/docs/application/overview.md

 - **Interfaces** — Your connected hardware devices (click a device to open the Device Editor)
 - **Media** — Shared media assets (images, sounds) available to element templates
 - **Mocks** — Simulated devices (only visible when mock mode is enabled)
-- **Settings** — Application configuration (General, Security, License, Data Storage, Data Explorer, Element Templates, Device Types, Plugin Store, System Logs, and Shutdown)
+- **Settings** — Application configuration (General, Security, License, Data Storage, Webhooks, Element Templates, Device Types, Plugin Store, System Logs, and Shutdown)

 Use the Solution Explorer to create workspaces, add elements, manage processes, and open settings.
 Right-click items for context menus with actions like New, Edit, Rename, Delete, and Run.
 The left panel can be toggled on or off via the header.